<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Cirrus Insight.
 Women presenting on a white board.

-“99% of customers feel it’s critical that vendors come well prepared and already understand the customer’s business and industry.”
+Did you know that "99% of customers feel it's critical that vendors come well prepared and already understand the customer's business and industry?"

-So, before you rush off to show your product, research the demo attendees and their company to better understand:
+Before you rush off to show your unforgettable product, research demo attendees and their company to better understand them.

-• What functionality / benefits they seek in your product
+• What functionality/benefits do they seek in your product?

 • Review their LinkedIn profile.